-EXECUTIVE SUMMARY
+1. EXECUTIVE SUMMARY

-This Clause 4.6 Variation Request (the Request) has been prepared by Urbis for and on behalf of Thornton Operations Pty Ltd (the Applicant) and accompanies two Development Applications (DA1 and DA2) for redevelopment of the subject sites at 184 Lord Sheffield Circuit, Penrith.
+This Clause 4.6 Variation Request (the Request) has been prepared by Urbis for and on behalf of Thornton Operations Pty Ltd (the Applicant) in relation to DA2 (lodged separately, but concurrently with DA1) for the redevelopment of the subject site at 184 Lord Sheffield Circuit, Penrith.